inventree/inventree-docs/docs/start/install.md

 title: Install InvenTree
 ---

-## Initial Setup
+## Bare Metal Setup

+!!! tip "Docker Guide"
+    This guide is for a *bare metal* InvenTree installation.
+If you want to install using Docker (the recommended approach) refer to the [Docker Guide](./docker.md)

-Follow the instructions below to install the requried system packages, python modules, and InvenTree source code.
+Follow the instructions below to install the required system packages, python modules, and InvenTree source code.

 ### Install System Packages